kushagrasingh772/somrat/exampleSite/content/english/about.md

   title : "SKILL"
   skill_list:
     # skill item loop
-    - name : "Web Development"
+    - name : "Blockchain"
       percentage : "98%"

     # skill item loop
+    - name : "Data Analysis"
+      percentage : "98%"

+    # skill item loop
+    - name : "Machine Learning"
+      percentage : "90%"

+    # skill item loop
-    - name : "Graphic Design"
+    - name : "C++"
       percentage : "85%"

     # skill item loop
+    - name : "Solidity"
+      percentage : "80%"

+    # skill item loop
+    - name : "Python"
+      percentage : "80%"

+    # skill item loop
-    - name : "Database Management"
+    - name : "Conent Writing"
       percentage : "90%"

-    # skill item loop
-    - name : "Wordpress"
-      percentage : "70%"

 # custom style
 custom_class: ""
 custom_attributes: ""
 custom_css: ""
 ---

-It's Somrat, Professional Web Developer.
-I love to write code, it's my passoin.
-I am here to help you, i am here to design your web page. i can help you to describe yourself in the best way.<br>No matter how difficult your web page is, i will find an easy way and complete your work anyway.
-Stay connect with me........😊
+Hi my name is Kushagra Singh, I am a data science enthusiast, a competitive programmer and a blockchain developer.
+I love to write code, it's my passion.
+My passion for data science helps me to see the immense potential any and every raw data contains, and with the advent of Blockchain and Web 3.0 the possibility of revolutionizing the tech world is endless.
+I am very excited about these two fields and have devoted a lot of time of mine in learning about them.
+I would love to interact and work with like minded people inorded to build something or work towards a goal which helps everyone in the grand scheme of things and technology.
+The future is exciting and great things are about to come!